 What Are the Main Ongoing Costs You Should Be Aware Of?

-All websites need hosting.
+All web designs need hosting.
 You typically pay monthly or annually, and you should expect costs to be in the region of $40 per month.

 - Domain name renewal